knowyourdata/data-scanner/README.md

 The following screenshots are based on the Northwind database ported to mysql (available for download here https://github.com/dalers/mywind).

-This is how you can visualize the tables/columns holding sensitive data to get a big picture:
+This is how you can visualize the tables/columns holding sensitive data to get a big picture

 ![Sunburst diagram](data-scanner-core/xdocs/sample_northwind/sunburst.png)

+Note that you can move the mouse over the arcs in the dynamic version!

 This is the first overview of tables holding sensitive data (including table remarks):